Code4PuertoRico/tech-summit-2015-hackathon/README.md

 ### Will I get help during the Hackathon?

-  We will have mentors and staff assisting during the hackathon, but don't expect them to teach you how to program, use git or install any software during the event.
+  We will have mentors and staff assisting during the hackathon, but don't expect them to teach you how to program, use Git or install any software during the event.

   Mentors and staff priority is to assist hackers with open data issues, makers questions, clarify guidelines and assess projects or ideas.